KingaBunkowska/Elevator_System/README.md

         - Making external elevator calls (`makeRequest` method)
         - Making internal calls from within the elevator (`makeRequestFromInside` method)
     - Allows for advancing one step in the simulation and returning the state of all elevators

+## Handling Requests

+The aim behind the creation of the algorithm for selecting and handling elevator requests was to ensure maximum user comfort while saving energy.
+Therefore, requests are handled as follows:

+- If an elevator is idle and there are external requests in the system, it will select the nearest request and start moving in that direction.

+- If, during its journey, the elevator reaches a floor where there is a request in the direction it is already travelling, system will stop it and make it accept request (only one elevator per floor) and open its doors.

+- Elevators will continue in one direction for as long as possible, changing direction only when there are no planned visits in the current direction.

+- Elevators handle internal requests autonomously since only they can execute them.

+Additionally, if an elevator is under maintenance, it will not accept any external requests.